FMIG Manual

 Description

-This annual drive, sponsored by FMIG and the Community Health Advancement Program (CHAP), solicited donations of clothing and toiletry items that benefited local organizations that serve those suffering from homelessness.
+This is an annual collection of clothing donations and toiletry items for local organizations that serve those experiencing homelessness.

 Planning / Logistics